 Belgravia Hartford Capital Inc. ("Belgravia" or the "Company") is a publicly traded investment holding company listed on the Canadian Securities Exchange.
-Belgravia is focused on growing its assets and holdings and increasing its net asset value (NAV).
+Belgravia is focused on growing its assets and holdings and increasing its net asset value ("NAV").
 Belgravia invests in a portfolio of private and public companies located in jurisdictions governed by the rule of law.
 It takes a multi-sector investment approach with emphasis in the resources and commodities sector.
-The Company was formerly named Belgravia Capital International Inc. and was originally incorporated under the CBCA in 2002.
-It was restructured from IC Potash Corp., Trigon Uranium Corp., and subsequently continued into British Columbia on December 20, 2019, under the Business Corporation Act (British Columbia).
+The Company was continued into British Columbia on December 20, 2019, under the Business Corporation Act (British Columbia).
 The Company's registered office is located at #3-3185 Via Centrale, Kelowna, BC V1V 2A7.

-Belgravia is entitled to receive USD\$12.2 million royalty interest from its formerly owned Ochoa asset in the state of New Mexico which the Company sold in 2017.
-The royalty includes the initial 75% of potential water revenue sales and a mining royalty whereby the Company is entitled to receive 1% of polyhalite production sales for any shortfall in payment of the total USD\$12.2 million.
+Pursuant to a 2017 sale of its formerly owned Ochoa asset in the state of New Mexico, the Company is entitled to receive up to USD\$12.2 million in royalty payments.
+The royalty includes an initial 75% of potential water revenue sales and a mining royalty whereby the Company is entitled to receive 1% of polyhalite production sales for any shortfall in payment of the total USD\$12.2 million.
+No amount has been accrued and the Company is in litigation to recover and monetize the royalty amount.